argaen/django_zoneadmin/README.md

 ### Overriding styles

 If you need to change the styles of a theme, write them in `static/admin/styles.css`.
 The file is automatically loaded in `base.html` template.

+### Overriding bootstrap styles

+All the themes use bootstrap (default style, not primary) for css styling.
+If you want to override the default values, you can use the [bootstrap customization page](http://getbootstrap.com/customize/).
+Once generated, place the file in `static/admin/vendor/bootstrap/bootstrap.min.css and the boostrap style will be overriden.